Authorisation flow actions

 The text_with_image input type

-Text with image will come with an image to render and also a text input for the user to enter the expected value based on the image they observe.
+text_with_image means you must render an image and display a prompt for the user to enter the expected value based on the image they observe.
 Mainly required by German providers.

 608